#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
-Always read your seed packet for details.
+In other words, a Zone 6 garden can support plants listed as Zones 1–6.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
+Always read your seed package for details.
 If you start them later than recommended, it's not ideal, but it will likely even out as time passes.

 Growing season starts early and ends late in this part of the country.
-The weather and climate make it easy to get and keep a beautiful garden.
-A wide variety of vegetables, flowers, and plants thrive in the Gulf region.
-You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
-You'll have excellent results with peppers of all colors and heat levels, including bell peppers, jalapeños, and more.
-Cucumbers, zucchini, squash, and pumpkins, which are direct sow only, will flourish.
-Tomato plants will yield thriving leaves and fruit, as they're tropical in origin and love the heat.
+The climate and weather make it easy to get and keep a beautiful garden going.
+A wide variety of plants, veggies, and flowers thrive in the Gulf region.
+You can even grow citrus trees when you plant somewhere with good soil drainage.
+You'll have excellent results with peppers of all colors and heat levels, including jalapeños, bell peppers, and more.
+Zucchini, squash,cucumbers, and pumpkins, which are direct sow only, will flourish.
+Tomato plants will yield thriving fruit and leaves, as they're happiest in the heat.

 Plant Seeds Outside With Direct Sow